Every true experimental design must have this statement at the core of its structure, as the ultimate aim of any experiment.

 This might be a question, a statement or an ‘If/Or’ statement.
 Some examples could be:

-These are all acceptable statements and they all give the researcher a focus for constructing a research experiment.
-Science tends to formalize things and use the ‘If’ statement, measuring the effect that manipulating one variable has upon another, but the other forms are perfectly acceptable.
-An ideal research hypothesis should contain a prediction, which is why the more formal ones are favored.
+These are acceptable statements and they all give the researcher a focus for constructing a research experiment.
+The last example formalizes things and uses an ‘If’ statement, measuring the effect that manipulating one variable has upon another.
+Though the other one is perfectly acceptable, an ideal research hypothesis should contain a prediction, which is why the more formal ones are favored.

 A scientist who becomes fixated on proving a research hypothesis loses their impartiality and credibility.
 Statistical tests often uncover trends, but rarely give a clear-cut answer, with other factors often affecting the outcome and influencing the results.